 General Notes & Photos: Disclaimer

 The components of most heating and air-conditioning systems have a design-life ranging from ten to twenty years, but can fail prematurely with poor maintenance, which is why we apprise you of their age whenever possible.
 We test and evaluate them in accordance with the standards of practice, which means that we do not dismantle and inspect the concealed portions of evaporator and condensing coils, the heat exchanger, which is also known as the firebox, electronic air-cleaners, humidifiers, ducts and in-line duct-motors or dampers.
 We perform a conscientious evaluation of both systems, but we are not specialists.
 However, even the most modern heating systems can produce carbon monoxide, which in a sealed or poorly ventilated room can result in sickness, debilitating injury, and even death.
 Therefore, in accordance with the terms of our contract, it is essential that any recommendations that we make for service or a second opinion be scheduled before the close of escrow, or within the inspection perioed if possible, because a specialist could reveal additional defects or recommend further upgrades that could affect your evaluation of the property, and our service does not include any form of warranty or guarantee.
 Having the heating and cooling system fully evaluated by a qualified HVAC technician before the close of escrow and at least annually is recommended, regardless of its condition.

 Furnace Notes: Acceptable

 The furnace was functional and responds when prompted at it's thermostat.
-I recommend further review from a qualified HVAC technician for more information or a detailed evaluation, at least before the close of escrow, or as you feel necessary.
+I recommend further review from a gualified HVAC technician for more information or a detailed evaluation, at least before the close of escrow, or as you feel necessary.

 Furnace Notes: Thermocouple ok

 The thermocouple is a gas furnace component located near the pilot light burner.
 It is a safety device that shuts off the gas if the pilot light goes out or the electric igniter fails.
 This was viewed on the furnace and appears acceptable.
 However only a specialist can deturmine its functionality.

+Vent Pipe: Acceptable

+The gas furnace vent pipe is in acceptable condition.

-Age Related Notes: Newer and functional 0-7 years of age
+Age Related Notes: Functional 3rd trimester of design 14-19 years of age

-The HVAC system is newer and functional.
-Such systems are designed to last approximately twenty years, but they should be serviced annually and have their filters changed every two to three months.
+The HVAC system is functional and in the 3rd trimester of its design life and will need to be more closely monitored, serviced annually, and should have its filter changed every two to three months.
+However, it would also be wise to keep a home protection policy current.

 Gas Valve & Connector: Acceptable

 The gas valve and connector are in acceptable, visible condition, however the valve itself was not turned or operated.

 Combustion-Air Vents: Acceptable

 The combustion-air vents appear to be adequate to support complete combustion.

+Ducting: Acceptable

+The easily visible ducts have no visible deficiencies.
+Any exceptions will be noted.

+Return-Air Compartment: Acceptable

+The return-air compartments are in acceptable condition.
+I recommend changing the filters every 30 - 60 days or as required by the manufacturer.
+Any interior or internal HVAC system filters were not evaluated as part of this inspection.
+This includes any filters located within the interior air handler or furnace unit where located in the attic, garage or a closet etc.

+Observations

+7.2.1 Furnace Notes

+SERVICE UNIT